vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Unity Events/Dynamic Values.md

 ### Resolution

-1. Ensure that the target method takes the same parameter that the UnityEvent sends
+1. Check that the target method takes the same parameter that the UnityEvent sends.
   Looking at the UnityEvent Inspector you can compare the parameter to your own.
   Unity shows these as the .Net Type, not the keyword.
 This means that it shows `Single` instead of `float`, `Boolean` instead of `bool`, etc. Your code can use the standard keyword types.
   ![UnityEvent Parameters](unity-event-parameters.png)